-Acne is a very common, often long-term skin condition caused by an overgrowth of bacteria on the skin.
-It is common in both men and women but can be linked to changes in hormones such as during puberty or in women with poly-cystic ovary syndrome.
+Acne is a very common, often long-term skin condition.
 Areas of acne usually have oily skin, whiteheads, blackheads, and inflamed spots.
 The most common areas affected are the face and body particularly the back or chest.
+The condition is more commonly seen in teenagers and can be onset by puberty but it can also affect adults.
+Acne is most commonl...Read More

 Acne is a very common, often long-term skin condition.
 Areas of acne usually have oily skin, whiteheads, blackheads, and inflamed spots.
 The most common areas affected are the face and body particularly the back or chest.
 The condition is more commonly seen in teenagers and can be onset by puberty but it can also affect adults.
 Acne is most commonly seen in patients between the ages of 12 to 30.